Sellers serves as the District Health Director for the Northwest Health District

 Westfall serves as the District Health Director for the North Health District

 , District 2.
-After earning a bachelor's degree in english and a medical degree from the University of Florida, he completed a family medicine residency in Newport News, Virginia serving as chief resident during his third year.
+After earning a bachelor's degree in English and a medical degree from the University of Florida, he completed a family medicine residency in Newport News, Virginia serving as chief resident during his third year.
 He then served in the U.S. Navy for three years in Pensacola, Florida.
-He had an active family medicine practice for 18 years before accepting an offer to become the vice president of medical affairs for Northeast Georgia Health District.
+He had an active family medicine practice for 18 years before accepting an offer to become the vice president of medical affairs for Northeast Georgia Health System.
 He accepted the district health director position for North Health District in February, 2006, and subsequently earned a master's degree in public health at Emory's Rollins School of Public Health, where he also serves as an affiliated faculty member.
 Westfall and his wife, Faye, have three grown daughters.
 Westfall enjoys many outdoor activities, including backpacking, bicycling, motorcycling and sailing.

 Kennedy serves as the District Health Director for the Cobb & Douglas Health District